 After a few years Chuck returned to NYC, determined to make a solo career for himself.
 Auditioning, drumming, singing and dancing eventually led to gigs with artists such as Martha Reeves, Mary Wells, Phyllis Hyman and innovative artist Tomek Lamprecht of Model Citizens fame.
 In time fortune smiled with a vocal session that led to Chuck becoming a founding member of Warp-9, one of the first electro-hip hop groups in America with 2 albums and 6 hit singles.
 Produced by Jellybean Benitez, Lottie Golden & Richard Scher, hits included Nunk, Beatwave and Light Years Away (Prism) and No Man Is An Island (Motown).

-After 20+ years on the private circuit, Chuck shifted again by expanding into new territory - literally, by co-locating to Europe in 2015.
-Having been raised by an avid jazz enthusiast father, all that history reawakened his passion for swing and big band.
-Chuck has warmly embraced a new chapter in Prague where he performs regularly with his jazz quartet, starring at jazz festivals as guest vocalist with orchestras and swinging big bands throughout Europe, leading his 10-piece R&B funk horn band, and appearing in a Broadway-style show called the Original Vintage Orchestra where he channels Cab Calloway and Justin Timberlake.
+After 20+ years on the private circuit, Chuck shifted again by expanding into new territory - literally, by moving to Europe in 2015.
+Having been raised by an avid jazz enthusiast father, all that history reawakened his passion for jazz swing and big band.
+Chuck has warmly embraced this new chapter in Prague and Portugal where he performs regularly with his jazz quartet and solo at jazz festivals as guest vocalist with orchestras and swinging big bands throughout the EU, leading his 10-piece R&B funk horn band, and appearing in a Broadway-style show called the Original Vintage Orchestra where he channels Cab Calloway and Justin Timberlake.

 Born in Queens, NYC and raised in a jazz loving family, Chuck recognized his passion for entertaining and music at an early age.

 He began his professional life with the international youth group Up With People traveling the globe for 4 years, entertaining world leaders and massive crowds on great stages such as the Royal Albert Hall, La Scala and Carnegie Hall.